 And you.
 Where are your manners?
-Forgetting all respect for your friend Figaro not to mention your godmother Countess.
-You're endeavoring to seduce her favorite maidservant.
-I, however, shall not suffer Figaro, a man whom . . . a man whom I, I esteem . . . sincerely to fall the victim of your duplicitous assault.
+Forgetting all respect for your friend Figaro not to mention your godmother Countess, you're endeavoring to seduce her favorite maidservant.
+I, however, shall protect Figaro, a man whom . . . a man whom I, I esteem . . . sincerely to falling victim to your duplicitous assault on his intended wife.